-Spanish 1: Students are introduced to vocabulary and structures.
+Spanish 1: This course is intended for students interested in beginning to learn Spanish.
+If you are already a Spanish speaker, there will be courses in high school to further your knowledge.
+Students are introduced to vocabulary and structures.
 Activities include dialogs, novice readings, listening selections, and written communication.
 Students experience language through the study of cultures, while making connections and comparisons to their native language and developing communication skills in the target language.
 The study of a world language prepares students to compete in a global community!
 This is a high school credited course.